Rosemead High School: Extracurriculars

 Rosemead High School offers a wide variety of clubs and sports run by students and administered by the principal of student affairs and corresponding advisors/coaches.
-The school's Associated Student Body (ASB) also provides assistance in these areas, helping school administration manage the individual sports and clubs.
-Rosemead High School's main rival is Arroyo High School.

 Sports

 The following sports are currently active at Rosemead High School: boys and girls basketball, baseball, cheer, color guard, boys and girls cross-country, football, boys and girls soccer, tennis, track and field, soccer, softball, swimming, volleyball, and wrestling.

-Clubs

-The vast number of clubs at Rosemead High School include BAGATHS, SAGATHS, Ecology, Helping Hands, Key Club, Link Crew, Red Cross, Pantherama, Drama, Instrumental Music, K-Pop Dance, Spirit Leaders, Vocal Club, Anime, Best of Thymes Garden, Gaming, Penopsis, Programming, Science Olympiad, Speech and Debate, PAWS Nami, SAVE, SPEAK, California Scholarship Federation (CSF), Engineering Club, GATE, and National Honor Society (NHS).